FastPix/Flutter-Video-Player/README.md

 DRM configuration for protected media:

 #### Required Parameters
-- `drmToken` (required): JWT authorizing access to the FastPix DRM license server
+- `drmToken` (required): JWT authorizing access to the FastPix DRM license server ([how to generate](https://fastpix.com/docs/web-player/play-drm-protected-content#how-to-generate-drm-tokens))

 #### Optional Parameters
 - `drmType`: DRM system to use.
 Defaults to FairPlay on iOS and Widevine on Android